 If you have to intercept the delivery guy in order to keep your wife or husband from finding out you bought something AGAIN, then it is high time to re-evaluate your shopping habits.
 Big ticket items should be discussed with your partner, especially if you’re living together.
 Treating it as a joint effort can make for a more harmonious co-habitation.

 One useful trick in making any important and costly decision is to sleep on it first.
 A refreshed and relaxed mind is more likely to make a responsible decision than a tired, stressed one.

 If the mere sight of that colorful shopping app is so tempting, UNINSTALL it.
 Just reinstall it on special or scheduled periods.
 The convenience and “deals” will always just be a click away.

-Budgeting apps like Simple Daily Budget and Money Lover can help plan your monthly budget and determine how much to set aside for savings, bills, and shopping.
+Budgeting apps like Spendee and Money Lover can help plan your monthly budget and determine how much to set aside for savings, bills, and shopping.
 Also, install your bank’s online app to keep track of withdrawals, purchases, and credit.
 Seeing the bigger picture of your finances has a sobering effect – even to the most ardent online shopper.

 9. Auto-debit your savings and spending

 What makes online shopping so enticing is its convenient and habit-forming process.
 The good news is the same advantages can be applied to planning your finances.
 Auto-debit your bills and other payments online – especially for your insurance and mutual fund.
 What is left after setting aside for your needs can be allotted as free-spending money for online deals.

 Online shopping, no matter its boon and virtues, is here to stay.
 As a consumer, it’s your responsibility to be conscious of your spending habits – and to make adjustments when necessary.
 Happy (responsible) shopping!